 Many pro-choice men and women are compassionate.
 It seems like a Good Thing to care for the mothers-to-be who struggle with unwanted pregnancies that could radically alter their well-being for the worse.
 Who wants to inflict suffering on young mothers?
 No one.

-Additionally, there may be cases where abortion is necessary: for example in occurrences of severe deformity or the life of the mother.
+Additionally, there may be cases where abortion is necessary: for example, in occurrences of severe deformity or the life of the mother.
 I personally think that those situations should be permissible.
 However, many parents of Down’s Syndrome children are grateful that those infants were not aborted.
-It is a complex landscape which needs to be reviewed with openness and respect for all points of view, in a balanced and compassionate fashion.
+It is a complex landscape that needs to be reviewed with openness and respect for all points of view in a balanced and compassionate fashion.

 Men are the fathers of their unborn children and must be given equal rights of participation in abortion decisions.

 Therefore, let us call out to both pro-lifers and good-hearted pro-choice advocates to go back to the roots of the abortion debate and reexamine all of the premises upon which abortion has been made legal.
 If the founding assumptions are incorrect, the end result will be deeply flawed and even horrific, as we have seen with the laws and proposals mentioned above.